anna0625/my-portfolio/README.md

 Python Game page

-- Coming soon
+- coming soon

 Nodejs API page

-- Coming soon
+- coming soon

 ## Issues

-- [ ] Delay of fetching images on React Project page
+- [ ] delay of fetching images on React Project page

 ## Improvment

 State and Props management

-- [ ] Will apply useContext hook for props
+- [ ] will apply useContext hook for props
-- [ ] Will apply useReucer hook for states
+- [ ] will apply useReucer hook for states

+Layout

+- [ ] unify the font-size, such as h1, h2, h3 etc. and others
+- [ ] UI/UX research :>